sandipanpaul21/Tree-Based-Models-in-Python/README.md

 - In sklearn :
 - how much the tree nodes use a particular feature (weighted average) to reduce impurity
 - accessed using the attribute feature_importance_

+Part 4 BOOSTING

+- Boosting refers to an ensemble method in which several models are trained sequentially with each model learning from the errors of its predecessors.
+- Boosting: Ensemble method combining several weak learners to form a strong learner.
+- Weak learner: Model doing slightly better than random guessing.
+- Example of weak learner: Decision stump (CART whose maximum depth is 1).
+- Train an ensemble of predictors sequentially.
+- Each predictor tries to correct its predecessor.
+- Most popular boosting methods: AdaBoost, Gradient Boosting.

+Adaboost
+- Stands for Adaptive Boosting.
+- Each predictor pays more attention to the instances wrongly predicted by its predecessor.
+- Achieved by changing the weights of training instances.
+- Each predictor is assigned a coefficient α.
+- α depends on the predictor's training error
+- Learning rate: 0 < η ≤ 1.
+It help to shrink coeeficient α.
+It is the tradeoff between η and number of estimator.
+- Smaller number of η should be compensiated by high number of estimator.

+AdaBoost Classication:
+- Weighted majority voting.
+- In sklearn: AdaBoostClassifier.

+AdaBoost Regression:
+- Weighted average.
+- In sklearn: AdaBoostRegressor.